I recently decided to create a new website – one that’s separate from my consultancy and online magazine, and just about me.

 2. Start typing

 Don’t overthink it, just type.
 Let it flow.
 You can worry about the order of things and how it sounds later.
 When I sat down with my laptop, I surprisingly couldn’t stop.
-Knowing that whatever I wrote wasn’t necessarily the end-result was a huge weight off my shoulders.
+Knowing that whatever I wrote wasn’t necessarily, the result was a massive weight off my shoulders.

 3. Write the way you talk